-I was on the island for 3 full days and rented a moped for $6 USD and spent one day cruising down the lower part of the west coast and then checked out the north and eastern sides of the island.
-Driving a moped on Koh Lanta felt safe and the average speed was much lower than many other places in south east Asia.
+I rented a moped for $6 USD and spent one day cruising down the lower part of the west coast and then checked out the north and eastern sides of the island.
+Driving a moped on Koh Lanta felt safe and the average speed was much lower than in many other places in Southeast Asia.
+It’s definitely the best way to get around to all of the different viewpoints and things to do on Koh Lanta.

 Things to do in Koh Lanta on the East Coast